aws/aws-eks-best-practices/content/cluster-autoscaling/cluster-autoscaling.md

 data:
   priority: |-
     10:
-      - .*high-cost-ondemand-instances.*
+      - .*p2-node-group.*
     50:
-      - .*low-cost-spot-instances.*
+      - .*p3-node-group.*
 ```

-Cluster Autoscaler will try to scale up the EC2 Auto Scaling Group matching the name low-cost-spot-instances.
-If this operation does not succeed within `--max-node-provision-time`, it will attempt to scale an EC2 Auto Scaling Group matching the name high-cost-on-demand-instances.
+Cluster Autoscaler will try to scale up the EC2 Auto Scaling group matching the name *p2-node-group*.
+If this operation does not succeed within `--max-node-provision-time`, it will attempt to scale an EC2 Auto Scaling group matching the name *p3-node-group*.
-This value defaults to 15 minutes and can be reduced for more responsive fallbacks, though if the value is too low, it can cause unnecessary scale outs.
+This value defaults to 15 minutes and can be reduced for more responsive node group selection, though if the value is too low, it can cause unnecessary scale outs.

 ### Overprovisioning